SketchResponse/sketchresponse/docs/physics_grader.md

 ```

 ### Putting it all together
 Combining all the code above into a single function gives us the following.
-You will notice that the error message variable `msg` is tested at multiple points during the evaluation and used as an early failure condition.
-If the numbers of expected labels are not correct, then future checks are likely to not be able to run on the data so returning early ensures the student gets good feedback.
+You will notice that the error conditions are tested at multiple points during the evaluation and used as an early failure condition.
+If the numbers of expected bubbles is not correct, then future checks are likely to not be able to run on the data so returning early ensures the student gets meaningful feedback.

 ```python
 import sketchresponse